Royal Villa of Monza: 20th century

-In 1934 Vittorio Emanuele III donated most of the Villa to the municipalities of Monza and Milan by Royal Decree.
+In 1934 Victor Emmanuel III donated most of the villa to the municipalities of Monza and Milan by royal decree.

 He still kept the southern portion with the halls of his father's apartment, King Umberto I, but constantly closed in his memory.

 During the Italian Social Republic, it was the seat of command of the Republican National Guard.

 The events of the immediate post-war period of World War II provoked occupations and the decay of the monument.

-Since the birth of the Republic, the south wing has been administered by the State, while the rest of the Villa is jointly administered by the Municipalities of Monza and the Lombardy Region.
+Since the birth of the Republic, the south wing has been administered by the state, while the rest of the villa is jointly administered by the Municipalities of Monza and the Lombardy Region.

-XXI century
+21st century

-In 2012, after a long period of degradation, also due to the fragmentation of the administrations, the renovation work on the central body, on the north and south wings and for the construction of the technical area outside the Villa on the north side and the recovery of the Courtyard of Honor began.
+In 2012, after a long period of degradation, also due to the fragmentation of the administrations, the renovation work on the central body, on the north and south wings and for the construction of the technical area outside the villa on the north side and the recovery of the Courtyard of Honor began.

 The consolidation of the walls of the ground floor, the restoration and consolidation of vaults and wooden floors, the execution of extraordinary maintenance works for the safety of the court, and the restoration of the pavement, the gate and the south façade of the north area were programmed.
 In addition, the project provided for the redevelopment of the Belvedere curated by the architect Michele De Lucchi and the restoration of the rooms on the ground floor.

 The works ended on 26th June 2014 and the inauguration was on 8 September 2014.

-Now you can visit the royal apartments of Umberto I and Margherita di Savoia that still retain part of the original furnishing, in addition to the representative rooms and other private apartments set up for the visit of the Emperor of Germany Guglielmo II in 1889, for the Prince of Naples, future King Vittorio Emanuele III, and the Duchess of Genoa, Elisabetta of Saxony, mother of Queen Margherita.
+Now you can visit the royal apartments of Umberto I and Margherita of Savoy that still retain part of the original furnishing, in addition to the representative rooms and other private apartments set up for the visit of Wilhelm II, German Emperor in 1889, for the Prince of Naples, the future Victor Emmanuel III, and the Duchess of Genoa, Princess Elisabeth of Saxony, mother of Queen Margherita.

-The Villa, the Royal Gardens, and the Park are managed by a Consortium (Consorzio Villa Reale and Parco di Monza).
+The villa, the royal gardens, and the park are managed by a consortium (Consorzio Villa Reale and Parco di Monza).

-The Royal Villa of Monza is used as branch Offices of Ministries
+The Royal Villa of Monza as branch offices of ministries

-Since 23 July 2011, it has hosted the branch offices of four Ministries (Economy and Finance, Reforms, Simplification and Tourism).

-On 19 October of the same year, the Court of Rome annulled the decrees establishing the peripheral offices of the ministries at Villa Reale for anti-union conduct since these offices had been established without involving the trade unions and/or without previous activation, as required by law, of consultation with trade unions.
-With the fall of the Berlusconi IV Government, the branches in question were finally abolished by Prime Minister Mario Monti.
+From 23 July 2011, the villa hosted the branch offices of four ministries (Economy and Finance, Reforms, Simplification and Tourism).
+The following 19 October, the Court of Rome annulled the decrees establishing the peripheral offices of the ministries at the Villa Reale for anti-union conduct since these offices had been established without involving the trade unions and/or without previous activation, as required by law, of consultation with trade unions.
+With the fall of Prime Minister Silvio Berlusconi's fourth government, the branches in question were finally abolished by Prime Minister Mario Monti.